2.2. Creating Your First Pocket Query - Steps

 - Leaving the attributes unchecked will offer the most results.

 - Under "In the format," you have the choice of either the GPX or the LOC results.
-GPX results will offer more information about the cache listing including hints and logs.
-If you'd prefer to receive only the coordinates of the cache location, select TopoGrafix LOC Format from the drop-down menu.
+GPX results will offer more information about the geocache listing including hints and logs.
+If you'd prefer to receive only the coordinates of the geocache location, select TopoGrafix LOC Format from the drop-down menu.

 - You're all set!
 Click "Submit Information."

 - After you hit "Submit Information," a link will appear at the top of the page allowing you to "preview the search."
 Click on this link and you will see all the geocache listings that will receive either by email or instant download*** in either GPX or LOC format.
 If you want to make any changes to the Pocket Query, click on the "Edit" link at the top of the preview page.

 A Tip for maximizing your Pocket Queries: